Rent or Buy Skis and Snowboards? Daily Rental vs Season Rental vs Buying

 - You want the option to adjust your setup if conditions shift day to day

 Want to go deeper on rental types, pricing, and what to expect at pickup?
 Read our Complete Guide to Ski and Snowboard Rentals.
 New to renting?
-Our First-Time Ski and Snowboard Rental Guide covers what to expect at pickup, how fitting works, and what to ask.
+Our First-Time Ski and Snowboard Rental Guide covers pickup, how fitting works, and what to ask.

 Local insight

-In the Rockies and the Cascades, conditions can change quickly.
-Daily rentals are a smart fit for travelers, occasional skiers, and anyone who wants gear matched to the conditions of your trip rather than locked into one setup all season.
+In the Rockies and the Cascades, conditions can turn over fast.
+Daily rentals suit travelers, occasional skiers, and anyone who wants gear matched to the day's snow rather than locked into one setup all season.

 Planning a ski trip?
 Reserve your ski or snowboard rentals online and save 20% when you book at least 24 hours in advance.

-Season rentals are ideal for skiers and riders who plan to ski regularly and want gear that's ready whenever they are.
+Season rentals fit skiers and riders who plan to be out regularly and want gear ready whenever they are.
 You pick up once, get fitted once, and keep the same setup all winter.
+For most skiers, a season rental pays for itself once you ski or ride about four times, so if you expect more than a long weekend, it's usually the better value.

-- You expect to ski 7 or more days this season
+- You expect to ski seven or more days this season

 - You want gear ready for quick weekend trips and last-minute powder days